Adoption and Foster Care During a Pandemic

 However, much like children in foster care, resource parents have additional stress and duties.
 Many parents worry about meeting children’s developmental, therapeutic, medical, and educational needs during Safer at Home orders; all while supporting relationships between children and their birth families.

 Foster parents are navigating what our new normal looks like; for many, this means acquiring new technological skills to accommodate the developmental and therapeutic needs of children.
 They are making every effort to plan activities and socializing opportunities virtually for children to keep them engaged in their community and provide emotional support.
-Children’s Bureau knows this is an especially challenging time and is here to help every step of the way, providing resources and guidance.
+Children’s Bureau knows this is an especially challenging time and is here to help every step of the way, providing resources on how many children are in foster care and and guidance on how to help.

 The safety of children is our top priority at Children’s Bureau; we strive to continually provide families with PPE and regular updates on health and safety guidelines.
 Every effort is made to assess the health of the child and family before they are joined together.